essentialkaos/sslcli/readme.md

 * Checking many hosts at once
 * Checking hosts defined in the file
 * Check resumption
-* JSON/XML/Text output for usage in third party services
+* JSON/XML/YAML/Text output for usage in third party scripts

 ### Usage